 How Does IPL Treatment Work?

-Intense Pulsed Light Therapy is a painless method that delivers pulses of light to liquify and release oils that have hardened and clogged the meibomian glands in the eyelids.
-IPL also reduces eyelid redness and stimulates healthy gland function.Dr.
-Hiten Prajapati will begin your IPL treatment by placing shields over your eyes to protect them from the light pulses.
-Following that, a thin layer of cooling gel will be applied to the treatment area and a small device will administer the pulses of light to the region around the eyelids.
-The pulses of light heat the skin around the eye and dislodge the oil buildup.
+We start your IPL treatment by placing shields over your eyes to protect them from the light pulses.
+Following that, a thin layer of cooling gel is applied to the treatment area and a small device administers the pulses of light to the region around the eyelids, which then dislodge oil buildup.

 How Is IPL Different From Other Dry Eye Treatments?

-Many of the treatments for dry eye syndrome, such as eye drops, artificial tears, hot compresses, and eyelid scrubs, are meant to temporarily relieve symptoms instead of treating the root cause of the condition.
-IPL is unique in that it targets the source – the blood vessels surrounding the glands — enabling them to secrete oils naturally and resume their moisturizing function.
-This not only relieves symptoms, but also slows the progression of chronic dry eye.
+Standard dry eye treatments, such as eye drops, artificial tears, hot compresses, and eyelid scrubs, aim to temporarily relieve symptoms instead of treating the root cause of the condition.
+IPL is unique in that they each target the source – the blood vessels surrounding the glands — enabling them to secrete oils naturally and resume their moisturizing function.
+This not only relieves symptoms but also slows the progression of chronic dry eye.

 If you have tried various treatments and still struggle with unpleasant dry eye symptoms, we can help.
 Contact Triangle Family Eye Care today.Our practice serves patients from Morrisville, Cary, Apex, and Raleigh, North Carolina and surrounding communities.